SiddheshKotwal/GreenLink/README.md

 ## Demo
 - **Explore GreenLink** through our [live demo](https://greenlink.onrender.com/).

-## License
-This project is licensed under the MIT License.
-You're welcome to use and modify it as per the license terms.

 ## Contact
 For questions or feedback, feel free to reach out:

 - LinkedIn: [Siddhesh Kotwal](https://www.linkedin.com/in/siddhesh-kotwal-6386b8265).
-- Email: siddheshkotwal379@gmail.com